PhilipYip1988/linux/001_ubuntu2304/readme.md

 Data Wipe typically takes a couple of minutes for a SSD but can take several hours for a HDD.

-## BIOS Update from USB
+## UEFI Update from USB

-For best results, ensure your system has the latest BIOS Update installed before installing Ubuntu as many boot issues are resolved using the BIOS Update.
+For best results, ensure your system has the latest UEFI Update installed before installing Ubuntu as many boot issues are resolved using the UEFI Update.

-The Dell BIOS can be updated from USB.
+The Dell UEFI can be updated from USB.
 To access the Dell or Lenovo Boot Menu press ```F12``` during powerup:

 ![img_054](./images/img_054.png)

-Select BIOS Update:
+Select UEFI Update:

 ![img_055](./images/img_055.png)